Arief-AK/Ras-Pi_SimpleGPS/README.md

 # Ras-Pi_SimpleGPS
-A "Simple" GPS driver for the RaspberryPi using WiringPi.
+A "Simple" GPS driver for communicating with RaspberryPi using WiringPi.

 **@Brief**
 The purpose of this library is to establish serial communication with GPS device and apply